shumwaymark/sentinelcam/README.rst

 Whenever the probability of the determined result from the model falls below a confidence threshold, a measurement using an Euclidean distance calculation is implemented as an additional confirmation.
 Distance is evaluated against a baseline representation kept for each known individual.
-The fallback approach is implemented by a search for the closest comparable known face.
+The plan-B fallback is implemented by a search for the closest comparable known face.

-In turn, this distance metric then also helps to quickly identify and remember newly introduced faces.
+This ensemble approach not only bolsters classification results, it presents a solution to the open-set recognition problem inherent to SentinelCam design goals.
+The distance metric is helpful in the quest to identify and remember newly introduced faces.

 Sentinel
 --------